atomisthq/docs/docs/user/github.md

-Atomist helps you work with GitHub in three ways:
+Atomist helps you work with GitHub in the following ways:

-1. Atomist analyzes the code across your GitHub organization to surface aspects that reveal [drift](drift-report.md) and other concerns.
 1. Atomist surfaces your team's development activity, such as pushes, pull requests, or issues, in the Atomist web interface in chat.
 This visibility is enabled via webhooks.